azrafe7/hxOrderedMap/README.md

 ## Notes

-Internal book-keeping to maintain the order of insertion makes using this lib a bit slower than using a Map directly (approximately 1.5-2x slower).
+Internal book-keeping to maintain the order of insertion makes using this data structure a bit slower than using a Map directly
+(approximately 1.5-2x slower).

-But retrieving some information about an OrderedMap instance is faster for the same reason (like getting the number of key-values, a copy of the keys, or clearing the map).
+Retrieving some info from an OrderedMap instance may be faster for the same reason (like getting the number of key-values, a copy of the keys, clearing the map, etc.).

-Hence this is not indended as a replacement for `haxe.ds.Map`, but it can be useful in some situations.
+Note that this is not intended as a replacement for `haxe.ds.Map` (especially if you care about speed), but I found it useful in many situations.

 ## License (MIT)